Sowmiya1301/Sowmiya1301/README.md

 - 🎯 **Goal:** Front-end Developer
 - 🧩 Specialization: React
-- 📍 Based in Inuvil, Sri Lanka
+- 📍 Based in Jaffna, Sri Lanka
 - 🎓 Following an BSE in Software Engineering at The Open University of Sri Lanka

 <br/>